The non-Hermitian skin effect: A perspective: Topological boundary states and the NH skin states

-where $c_{\alpha,n}^\dagger$ $(c_{\alpha,n})$ creates (annihilates) a state on sublattice $\alpha$ in unit cell $n$, $t_1$ ($t_2$) is the nearest-neighbor hopping parameters inside (between) unit cells, and $\gamma$ makes the system NH by changing the magnitude of the hopping to the right with respect to the hopping to the left.
+where $c_{\alpha,n}^\dagger$ $(c_{\alpha,n})$ creates (annihilates) an excitation on sublattice $\alpha =A, B$ in unit cell $n$, $t_1$ ($t_2$) is the NN hopping parameters inside (between) unit cells, and $\gamma$ makes the system NH by changing the magnitude of the hopping to the right with respect to the hopping to the left, i.e., it makes the hoppings asymmetric.
 This model exhibits sublattice symmetry, which allows for the explicit construction of the topological end states via a destructive interference argument~\cite{kunst_biorthogonal_2018}.
-Such end states are exponentially localized, and only have weight on one of the sublattices, as shown in Fig.~\ref{distict-edge-skin}(a) for a right eigenstate localized to the left boundary.
+Such end states are also exponentially localized, however, they only have weight on one of the sublattices, as shown in Fig.~\ref{distict-edge-skin}(a) for a right eigenstate localized to the left boundary.
 Due to the anisotropy factor $\gamma$, all the other states pile up on one of the boundaries, cf. Fig.~\ref{distict-edge-skin}(b), thus displaying the NH skin effect.
-Let us now answer the questions as to how to distinguish the topological boundary states from the skin states.
+Let us now answer the question as to how to distinguish the topological boundary states from the skin states.

 The answer to this question lies in the \emph{biorthogonal properties} of these states.
-While the skin states behave as bulk states when studying their biorthogonal localization, as we already discussed for the Hatano-Nelson model, topological boundary states will remain localized to the boundary, as shown in Fig.~\ref{distict-edge-skin}(c).
-We note that situations may also arise in which the right eigenstate of a boundary state solution is localized to the opposite boundary as compared to the left eigenstate, as also mentioned in Ref.~\citenum{budich_non-hermitian_2020} in the context of topological sensors discussed below.
+While the skin states behave as bulk states when studying their biorthogonal localization, as we already discussed before, topological boundary states will remain localized to the boundary, as shown in Fig.~\ref{distict-edge-skin}(c).
+We note that situations may also arise in which the right eigenstate of a boundary-state solution is localized to the opposite boundary as compared to the left eigenstate, as also mentioned in Ref.~\citenum{budich_non-hermitian_2020} in the context of topological sensors discussed below.
 In this case, the biorthogonal product of the right and left topological boundary state will still show a stronger signature to one of the boundaries, while preserving its general profile.